LLNL/fudge/doc/html/_sources/tutorial/fission.rst.txt

 Nubar is typically separated into two components: 'prompt', for neutrons produced during the fission process, and 'delayed' for beta-delayed neutrons emitted by the fission fragments.
 Evaluations typically contain multiple delayed fission neutrons, grouped by the average beta-decay lifetime of the parent fission products.
-The ENDF-6 format only supports storing a single delayed nubar, so in GND we typically see multiple delayed neutrons with multiplicities that link back to the first delayed neutron using the ``reference`` multiplicity class.
+The ENDF-6 format only supports storing a single delayed nubar, so in GNDS we typically see multiple delayed neutrons with multiplicities that link back to the first delayed neutron using the ``reference`` multiplicity class.